Wilfred the Hairy: Historical significance

 Wilfred was the Count of Barcelona (878-897) who created the tradition of hereditary passage of titles.
 His son, Wilfred Borrell, inherited the county without any interruption and held it from 897 to 911.

 A number of primitive feudal entities developed in the Marca Hispánica during the 9th century.
 They were generally agrarian, self-sufficient, and ruled by a small military elite.
 This pattern in Catalonia was similar to that found in similar border lands or marches elsewhere in Europe.

 Traditionally the Count of Barcelona was appointed directly by the Carolingian (Frankish) emperor, for example the appointment of Bera in 801.
 The appointment of heirs could not be taken for granted.
 However, with the rise of strong counts such as Sunifred (fl.
 844-848) and Wilfred, and the weakening of Carolingian royal power, the appointment of heirs eventually become a formality.
 This trend resulted in the counts becoming de facto independent of the Carolingian crown under Borrell II in 985.

-Wilfred remained obscure until drawn into the historians' net by Sir Richard Southern, in The Making of the Middle Ages, 1953.